ZopaPublic/ktor-opentracing/README.md

 ## Examples

-For a simple example of ktor app instrumented with OpenTracing, see [ktor-opentracing-example](https://github.com/fstien/ktor-opentracing-example).
+- For a simple example of ktor app instrumented with OpenTracing, see [ktor-opentracing-example](https://github.com/fstien/ktor-opentracing-example).
 This app uses span names passed explicitely to the `span` inline function.

-For automatic span naming using the class and method name, see [ktor-opentracing-span-naming-demo](https://github.com/fstien/ktor-opentracing-span-naming-demo).
+- For automatic span naming using the class and method name, see [ktor-opentracing-span-naming-demo](https://github.com/fstien/ktor-opentracing-span-naming-demo).

+## Related Projects

+- For Ktor services using [kotlin-logging](https://github.com/MicroUtils/kotlin-logging), you can use [kotlin-logging-opentracing-decorator](https://github.com/fstien/kotlin-logging-opentracing-decorator) to enrich your spans with logs.
+- If you are using [Exposed](https://github.com/JetBrains/Exposed), you can use [Exposed-OpenTracing](https://github.com/fstien/Exposed-OpenTracing) to instrument database transactions.